 2. The impact of aggregation is the sum of the absolute value of the negative amounts from step 1 above.

-If a company uses the CTEPA method, it should apply steps 1 and 2 above to each model point, using the same scenario used for the cumulative decrement analysis, and using that scenario’s NAER as the discount rates for discounting the accumulated deficiency from the time of the GPVAD.
-For GMWBs and hybrid GMIBs that use the Withdrawal Delay Cohort Method as specified in VM-21 Section 6.C.5, cash flows for each contract or for each model point shall be determined as the aggregate across all of the constituent cohorts of the contract or model point.
+Apply steps 1 and 2 above to each model point .

 b.
 The additional standard projection amount shall be calculated based on the scenario reserves, as discussed in Section 4.B, with certain prescribed assumptions replacing the company prudent estimate assumptions.
-As is the case in the projection of a scenario in the calculation of the SR, the scenario reserves used to calculate the additional standard projection amount are based on an analysis of asset and liability cash flows produced along certain equity and interest rate scenario paths.
+As is the case in the projection of a scenario in the calculation of the DR and SR, the scenario reserves used to calculate the additional standard projection amount are based on an analysis of asset and liability cash flows produced along certain equity and interest rate scenario paths.

 B. Additional Standard Projection Amount